"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 I will be using PayPal for this tutorial.

-Assuming you already have the payment addons installed, the settings page will be similar to what you have above.
+Assuming you already have the payment addons installed, the settings page will resemble what you have above.

 Next, check the “Enable PayPal Standard Payments” box on the page.
 After that, enter your PayPal email address that will receive the donations.